git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 except technically you were in a "job" all along, you were just using a client to view it.

-A better way of putting it, `<Ctrl-b> d` closed the client connection, therefore 'detached' from the session.
+A better way of putting it: `<Ctrl-b> d` closed the client connection, therefore 'detached' from the session.

 Your tmux client disconnected from the server instance.
 The session however is